 Step 4: Listen and be open to the feedback

 Make sure that when you get the feedback you’re open to the value of the feedback.

 - Listen to understand, without interrupting.
 Don’t get too analytical, too quickly.
 Keep an open mind and simply listen to understand what is being said.
 Here’s more on how to be a better listener.

 - Resist the temptation to respond defensively.
 Remember, the most valuable feedback is likely a little surprising when you first hear it!
 You don’t need to explain yourself or justify your approach or defend your actions.
 That’s not part of the process and not helpful in building a trusted relationship.

 - Ask probing questions to clarify and better understand the feedback.
 For example, you may get the feedback “You seemed a little nervous”.
 Good follow up questions would be: thank you for that feedback, what was I doing that gave you that impression?
 What should I have done differently?

 - Summarize your understanding.
-As you receive the feedback: summarize your understanding, summarize what you’ll do differently in the future and ask big open questions such as “is there anything else you’d like to add?”.
+As you receive the feedback: summarize your understanding and ask big open questions such as “is there anything else you’d like to add?”.

 - Thank them again and promise follow up.